I Hate Artists Statements

 I like a painted edge

 I started with oil many years ago.
 I love the smell of Turpentine, at least the way it used to smell.
-Turpentine comes from various tree saps.
-It used to smell like Tea Tree Oil (nothing to do with tea).
-A number of years ago the refining process was changed to a newer, better, cheaper process.
-This change removed the smell that I loved and changed it to a harsh chemical odour that I dislike.
-I stopped painting.
+Turpentine comes from various tree saps and it used to smell like Tea Tree Oil (nothing to do with tea).
+A number of years ago the refining process was changed to a newer, better, cheaper process which removed the smell that I loved and changed it to a harsh chemical odour that I dislike and I stopped painting.
 At the time I didn’t think it was because of the change in odour but in retrospect I see that it was a major reason.
-The new acrylics changed that because they hardly smell at all (at least not that I notice) and they are water based.
+The new acrylics changed that because they hardly smell at all (at least not that I notice) and they can be thinned with water.

 Why I paint

 I paint because I enjoy it.
-I like it when the image develops a realistic quality.
-I don’t have the time or inclination to paint realism.
+I like it when the image develops a realistic quality, but I don’t have the time or inclination to paint realism.
 I view my work as illusion.
-I like it when you look at it and imagine that you are looking at reality.
-Sometimes it seems to jump off the canvas.
-That is the illusion.
-When you get up close it looks like a painting.
-If it is indistinguishable from a photograph then what is the point?
-Having said that, I am in awe of artists who can paint realism.
+I like it when you look at it and imagine that you are looking at reality, sometimes the image seems to jump off the canvas.
+That is what I call the reality illusion.
+When you get up close it looks like a painting; If it is indistinguishable from a photograph then what is the point?
+Having said that, I am in awe of artists who can paint ultra-realism.

 I don’t take commissions.
-I am a Graphic Designer by trade.
-As a graphic designer my job is to make what the client wants look its best.
-Design skills are used to best tell the story the client needs to tell their customers.
+I am a Graphic Designer by trade and as a graphic designer my job is to make what the client wants look its best.
+Design skills are used to best tell the story the client needs to tell their customers in order to make a sale.
 I paint on my own time.
 I paint what I want in the way I want, with no client to answer to.

 Why own a painting